Home Kitchen Tools Custard Cup vs Ramekin: What’s the Difference?

 The trouble we often have when buying such things as ramekins is that we decide we want to make a certain recipe, maybe individual cobblers, bread puddings, or even individual souffles, and we think, “What if I just use them this once?”
 No one wants to spend money on a kitchen item that they hardly ever use.

 Before I purchased a set of ramekins, I was always needing bowls to put my ingredients in as I was prepping.
-I would have my minced garlic, onions, and other ingredients and I’d end up putting them in little plastic storage containers, on small saucers, or in large bowls that were too large for the purpose.
+I would have my minced garlic, onions, and other ingredients, and I’d end up putting them in little plastic storage containers, on small saucers, or in large bowls that were too large for the purpose.
 I didn’t have any “small bowls” comparable to a ramekin.

 Then, once I got the ramekins, they ended up getting a lot of use because I used them constantly when I was preparing meals for the minced garlic, chopped onions, spice mixtures, etc. that I needed to have ready.
-The “mis en place“, if you will.
+The “mise en place“, if you will.

 Of course, you can use ramekins simply as individual serving vessels for anything, such as pudding, or even for a side dish that you want to have truly “on the side.”
-Anything that you can bake in a large dish can generally be also baked in a ramekin, and everybody loves to get their own dish.
+Anything that you can bake in a large dish can also be baked in a ramekin, and everybody loves to get their own dish.

 If you would usually make a big dish of bread pudding, then you can make individual bread pudding.
 If you would usually make a large casserole, then you can make individual casseroles.
 And, of course, you can make individual pot pies.
 So, if you purchase ramekins and only use them once, don’t blame it on the ramekins!
+Honestly, in a head-to-head custard cup vs ramekin bout, the ramekin wins by a knockout.